jgalang21/blog/README.md

 # Installation

 1. Clone/Download this repository.
-2. Using Command Prompt (or terminal if you're on a Mac), navigate to the blog folder directory.
+2. Using Command Prompt (or terminal if you're on a Mac), navigate to the location where you downloaded the file.
+It should be the blog folder.
 3. Once you've navigated to the blog folder, run the command "bin/rails server".
-Note: You may need to install rails/ruby for this to work.
+(Note: You may need to install rails/ruby on your computer for this to work, which can be found here: https://www.ruby-lang.org/en/downloads/)
 4. Open up a browser, and use this link to navigate to the blog: http://localhost:3000/articles/
 5. The blog should be working now!
 Remember, if you want to create a new post, your browser will prompt you for a user and password.
 (Again, the user is dhh and the pasword is secret)